wp-plugins/qwiz-online-quizzes-and-flashcards/readme.txt

 Contributors: dan_kirshner
 Tags: interactive quiz, quiz, flashcards, labeled diagrams Tested up to: 4.01
-Stable tag: beta0 for 2.21
+Stable tag: beta for 2.22
 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Qwiz lets you create quizzes and flashcard decks using simple shortcodes (such as "[q]" for a question) that you include in your page/post.
-Note: Version 2.20 fixed a problem with custom sizing that WordPress 4.01 introduced with at least one theme (Magazine Basic).

 == Description ==
 Easy online quizzes and flashcards for WordPress - use simple shortcodes (such as "[q]" for a question) in your page or post.
 See http://dkprojects.net/qwiz
+Note: Version 2.20 fixed a problem with custom widths, borders, etc. of quizzes and flashcard decks that WordPress 4.01 introduced with at least one theme (Magazine Basic).

 == Installation ==
 Upload 'qwiz-online-qwizzes-wp-plugin.php' to your plugins directory ('.../wp-content/plugins').